I ran into an old friend about a week ago. She was excited and happy to see me. We were all chatty and excited as any reunited old friends would be.

 Most critical is when your business is in the middle of a crisis, your ability to remain calm and articulate is key in your usefulness in finding the solution and getting your business out of the mess.

-A healthy lifestyle ensures a strong heart, healthy vessels, robust organs, fit and well-exercised muscles and a sharp and determined mind that helps you perform at your peak – even during crisis.
+A healthy lifestyle ensures a strong heart, healthy vessels, robust organs, fit and well-exercised muscles, and a sharp and determined mind that helps you perform at your peak – even during a crisis.

 4. Being healthy makes you more productive

-Can you picture a CEO bubbling with life, oozing of good health, happy, enthusiastic and determined, with a mind bursting with ideas?
+Can you picture a CEO bubbling with life, oozing good health, happy, enthusiastic, and determined, with a mind bursting with ideas?
 Nothing is impossible!